Air Fryer vs Convection Oven – What’s the Difference?

 · Frozen foods – Anything from French fries and dumplings to breakfast burritos and hash browns, experience these foods as if they were deep fried or cooked on the griddle

-· Vegetables – From fresh to frozen, you will get the perfect texture no matter if its green beans, or broccoli, or even a baked potato, the air fryer will get the job done easily and quickly
+· Vegetables – From fresh to frozen, you will get the perfect texture no matter if its green beans, or broccoli, or even brussels sprouts, the air fryer will get the job done easily and quickly

 · Desserts – From cookies to lava cake to fried Oreos, baking in an air fryer is easy and makes delicious desserts

-Cooking these foods in an air fryer will result in amazing food that tastes delicious, although the types of foods you can cook in an one is almost endless.
+Cooking these foods in the best air fryer available will result in amazing food that tastes delicious, although the types of foods you can cook in an one is almost endless.